Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Praveen

-Yes sir.
-Both on pricing side and on the demand side.
+Yes, sir, both on pricing side and on the demand side.

-Vinay Lohariwala
+Vinay Kumar Lohariwala

 Praveen

 Okay.
 Okay, sir.
+On the demand side, sir?

-Vinay Lohariwala
+Vinay Kumar Lohariwala

 Praveen

-Vinay Lohariwala
+Vinay Kumar Lohariwala

 Thank you.